CS410-2015Fall/Group_29_Let-s-Do-This/server/README.md

 # About server

 This the Let's Do This backend server.
-It is a Django application that can be run on your machine's localhost.
-It is also online on our droplet.
+It is a Django application running on our remote droplet.
+The app can also be run on your machine's localhost, i.e. for development.

-server manages the 'Let's Do This' database of Users and Events (*in progress*).
-Accessing database entities requires sending http requests (GET/POST/PUT/DELETE) to the server's API (*in progress*) - see next section.
-Later this will require a key, SSL, and/or certificate for security (*much later*).
+server manages the 'Let's Do This' database of Users and Events.
+Accessing database entities requires sending http requests (GET/POST/PUT/DELETE) to the server's API.
+Later this will require a key, SSL, and/or certificate for security.

+In this readme:

+1. Using the Remote API
+	* Users
+	* Events
+	* Events associated with Users
+	* Server admin
+1. Developer Info & Local Setup
+	* ...

 # Using the Remote API